-- 25 points per attendee at a Chapter Leader Session (at the Conference or regionally)
+- Attend a Chapter Leader Session (at the 2019 Conference or regionally) - 75 points per leader

-Chapters of the Year exemplify dedication to Net Impact’s mission by inspiring their local community to make a positive difference in the world through dynamic events, programming, and partnerships in four categories: Undergraduate, Graduate, Professional, and International.
+Chapters of the Year exemplify dedication to Net Impact’s mission by inspiring their local community to make a positive difference in the world through dynamic events, programming, and partnerships in five categories: Undergraduate, Graduate, Professional, International Student, and International Professional.
 These chapters succeed by accomplishing ambitious goals and facilitating a profound impact across multiple environmental, economic, and social issues.

-- Graduate: Northhwestern University, Kellogg School of Management
+- Graduate: Carnegie Mellon University, Tepper School of Business